-Response: A. Feedback collected, analysed, action taken& communicated to the relevant bodies and feedback hosted on the institutional website
+Response: B. Feedback collected, analysed and action has been taken and communicated to the relevant bodies

 File Description Document Feedback analysis report submitted to appropriate bodies View Document At least 4 filled-in feedback form from different stake holders like Students, Teachers, Employers, Alumni etc. View Document Action taken report on the feedback analysis View Document Link of institution's website where comprehensive feedback, its analytics and action taken report are hosted View Document Provide Links for any other relevant document to support the claim (if any) View Document